Jihoon Suh

 What pulls me in is the moment a new technology stops being a demo and becomes something people actually reach for.
 Technology alone rarely changes anything.
 People do, and only once it feels understandable, useful, and trustworthy.

 Design is what closes that gap, and that gap is where I want to spend my time.
-My background in industrial design at KAIST and human-centered design at the University of Washington gave me the tools, but the excitement has always been the same: turning raw possibility into something human.
+My path there ran through human-computer interaction, where I spent years inside the HCI research community, published three peer-reviewed papers, and presented my work at CHI.
+But the excitement has always been the same: turning raw possibility into something human.

 Latest writing